Baseballfan5303/Baseballfan5303.github.io/about.md

 I am currently looking for a internship close to my hometown for Summer '23 which includes working with computer science, data analytics, software/app/web development and/or database management and visualization.

-Please feel free to check out my socials included on the bottom of the home page and please email me with any questions you might have!
+Please feel free to check out my socials included on the bottom of the page and please email me with any questions you might have!

-### Thank you to the maintainers and contributors at (the Jekyll Minima GitHub repo)[https://github.com/jekyll/minima].
+###### Thank you to the maintainers and contributors at (the Jekyll Minima GitHub repo)[https://github.com/jekyll/minima].
 I relied heavily on their coding concepts to build my site from the ground-up.